matrix-org/matrix-js-sdk/CONTRIBUTING.md

 concisely what is being changed.
 Ideally, your new tests fail prior to your change, and succeed once it has been applied.
 You may find this simpler to achieve if you write the tests first.

+If you're spiking some code that's experimental and not being used to support production features, exceptions can be made to requirements for tests.
+Note that tests will still be required in order to ship the feature, and it's strongly encouraged to think about tests early in the process, as adding tests later will become progressively more difficult.

 If you're not sure how to approach writing tests for your change, ask for help in [#element-dev](https://matrix.to/#/#element-dev:matrix.org).